vbud/vbud-website-archive/posts/20150427_auto-proxy-bash.md

 5. Click OK
 6. Click Apply

-Like other people who write code, I am lazy and want this to be a one-step process.
-Bash functions to the rescue!
+Like other programmers, I am lazy and want this to be a one-step process.
+Terminal + bash functions to the rescue!

 ```bash
 # toggle auto proxy discovery of the Wi-Fi interface